 2. Survival of the hippest: Uninstall useless apps

-There’s no shame in downloading useless apps.
-We’ve all done it.
-The shame is in keeping them.
-Like a bad roommate, useless apps will take up data, slow you down and eat your battery life.
+We’ve all downloaded apps we open once or twice then never use again.
+No shame in that; the shame is in keeping them.
+Useless apps will take up space, slow you down and eat up your battery life.
+Sounds like that terrible college roommate, right?
 You don’t want a roommate like that.
 Have a look at the apps you have installed.
 Any apps you don’t recognize on sight are obvious candidates for removal.

 On Android, tap and hold an app then drag up to the top of the screen where it says Uninstall and drop it.